 Most of the recruitments that UCSB conducts are external open recruitments.
 On occasion, an internal or internal-to-external recruitment may be conducted in support of career progress consistent with UC policy.
 As a general practice, internal recruitments are limited to current UCSB career employees.
 When deciding the scope of a recruitment and whether or not to proceed with an internal-only recruitment, the discussion between the hiring department and the recruiter will include a review of any affirmative action goals, the available feeder titles, the diversity of those occupying the available feeder titles, and also the availability of qualified internal candidates who occupy those feeder titles.

 Screening and Interviewing Your Applicants

 The hiring department is notified when applications are ready for review online (Quick Tutorial for viewing).
-The Employment Representative must approve the selected finalists before the department may set up interviews.
+The hiring department is expected to select at least three qualified candidates for interviews; the hiring department is responsible to contact the Employment Analyst prior to inviting less than three qualified candidates to interview.
 Note: UCSB employees who are exercising any rehire rights (e.g., laid-off employee or a disabled/medically separated employee with a medical release to return to work) must be considered prior to any other applicants.

 Completing the Applicant Evaluations

-Online Applicant Evaluations are completed within the online employment system for each interviewee, documenting reasons for selection/non-selection.
+Online Applicant Evaluations are completed within the OACIS for each interviewee, documenting reasons for selection/non-selection.

 Completing the Hiring Proposal and Extending the Offer